issbgkh/schain-sdk/README.md

 ## Custom chaincode

 Not only the chaincode template, the SDK also supports your custom chaincode.
-With the SDK, you can register user identities, invoke functions and query functions.
+With the SDK, you can invoke and query functions defined in your custom chaincode.

 ### Register an user
 If your apps need to distinguish user identities, you can register an user by calling **register**.